hydro-jules/f2py-experiments/2_fib_array_datatype/README.md

 ### 2 - Array of 64-bit real numbers

-The same exercise is repeating with double precision floating point numbers occupying 64 bits of computer memory.
+The same exercise is repeated with double precision floating point numbers occupying 64 bits of computer memory.
 These correspond to `double precision` and `np.float64` (or the Python built-in `float`), in Fortran and Python, respectively.
 The modified Fortran subroutine is as follows:

 ```fortran
 ! file: fib.f90